How to use google.com instead of a local Google in Chrome, Edge & Brave

-This tutorial will show you step by step how to always use google.com instead of a local Google in Google Chrome, Microsoft Edge, and Brave on a computer.
+Learn how to always use Google.com instead of a local Google in Google Chrome, Microsoft Edge, and Brave on a PC.

 This will help you avoid getting redirected to country-specific versions of Google when you search using your browser's address bar or search bar.